aeither/arcwise/README.md

 # ArcWise

-Split expenses with friends, settle with crypto.

-Send cross-chain USDC to friends and split expenses seamlessly across blockchain networks.
+The easiest way to split expenses and pay friends on Arc.
+Send cross-chain USDC instantly, settle group costs with one tap, and manage your crypto payments all without bringing your own wallet.
+Built for Arc, ready for real-world finance.

+## Problem

+Cross-chain payments are complex, requiring users to manage multiple wallets, understand bridge mechanics, and handle gas fees across different networks.
+Traditional expense splitting apps lack on-chain settlement, making it difficult to pay friends and settle group costs with crypto.

+## Solution

+ArcWise provides a seamless cross-chain USDC payment experience with embedded wallets, eliminating the need for users to bring their own wallet.
+Built on Arc and ready for real-world finance, ArcWise makes it easy to pay friends and settle group costs across multiple chains.

 ## Features

-### Send Cross-Chain USDC to Friends
+### Cross-Chain USDC Transfers
-Transfer USDC between supported testnet chains to Arc Testnet using Circle's Bridge Kit.
-Perfect for sending money to friends across different networks:
-- Ethereum Sepolia → Arc Testnet
-- Base Sepolia → Arc Testnet
-- Arbitrum Sepolia → Arc Testnet
+- **Bridge Kit Integration**: Move USDC across multiple chains easily (Ethereum Sepolia, Base Sepolia, Arbitrum Sepolia → Arc Testnet)

-Features include:
-- Automatic cheapest route finder
+- **Automatic Route Optimization**: Finds the cheapest route automatically
-- Fee estimation across all routes
+- **Real-time Fee Estimation**: See costs before you send
-- Send to different wallet addresses
+- **Easy Payments**: Send to friends using Farcaster usernames or wallet addresses

-- Real-time balance tracking
+### Embedded Wallet Experience
+- **No Wallet Required**: Get started instantly without bringing your own wallet
+- **Gateway Integration**: Unified USDC balance management across all chains
+- **Gasless Transactions**: Send USDC on all supported chains without native tokens
+- **Passkey Security**: Biometric authentication, no seed phrases or private keys

 ### Expense Splitting
-Track shared expenses and calculate who owes what.
-Settle debts with on-chain USDC transfers across multiple networks.
+- Track shared expenses and calculate who owes what

-### Circle Smart Account
-Create a smart account using your device's biometric authentication touch ID
-- No seed phrases or private keys
-- Gasless USDC transfers on Base Sepolia
+- Settle debts with on-chain USDC transfers
-- Secured by passkey technology

-### Farcaster Integration
-Resolve Ethereum addresses using Farcaster usernames for easier transfers.
+- Best mobile experience for on-the-go expense management

+## Built on Arc

+ArcWise is built on Arc, ready for real-world finance.
+The platform leverages Circle's Bridge Kit for seamless cross-chain USDC transfers and Circle Gateway for unified balance management, enabling instant access to funds across all supported chains.

 ## Challenge Explanation

 ### Best Cross-Chain USDC Experience with Circle's Bridge Kit and Arc
-ArcWise leverages Circle's Bridge Kit to provide a seamless cross-chain USDC transfer experience.
-Users can send USDC from Ethereum Sepolia, Base Sepolia, and Arbitrum Sepolia to Arc Testnet with automatic route optimization.
-The app automatically finds the cheapest route, estimates fees across all available routes, and provides real-time balance tracking.
-This makes sending USDC to friends across different networks as simple as a few clicks, without needing to understand the underlying bridge mechanics.
+ArcWise delivers the simplest cross-chain USDC experience on Arc.
+Users send USDC from Ethereum Sepolia, Base Sepolia, and Arbitrum Sepolia to Arc Testnet with automatic route optimization—no bridge mechanics to understand.
+The app finds the cheapest route, estimates fees upfront, and tracks balances in real-time, making cross-chain payments as easy as sending a text.

-### Best Stablecoin Embedded Wallet Experience with Circle Wallets, CCTP, Gateway & Arc
+### Best Stablecoin Embedded Wallet Experience with Circle Wallets, Gateway & Arc
-ArcWise integrates Circle Modular Wallets to deliver a superior embedded wallet experience.
-Users can create smart accounts secured by passkey technology (biometric authentication) without managing seed phrases or private keys.
-The wallet supports gasless USDC transfers on Base Sepolia, making it accessible to users who may not have native tokens for gas fees.
-ArcWise leverages Circle Gateway, which allows users to deposit USDC to non-custodial smart contracts on any supported source chain to create a unified USDC balance.
-Once deposits are finalized, the Gateway system provides an attestation with a single API call that enables instant USDC minting on destination chains, allowing next-block access to the full balance.
-Combined with Farcaster username resolution, users can send USDC to friends using familiar usernames instead of long wallet addresses, creating a social-first payment experience.
+ArcWise combines Circle Modular Wallets and Gateway to create a seamless embedded wallet experience on Arc.
+Users get started instantly with passkey authentication—no seed phrases or private keys.
+Gateway provides unified USDC balance management across all chains with instant access to funds.
+Gasless transactions on all supported chains mean users never need native tokens.
+Combined with Farcaster username resolution, paying friends becomes as simple as using a social app.

 ## Submission Details